RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 WantedBy=multi-user.target
 ```

-As you can see the secret name is added to the template.
+As you can see, the secret name is added to the template.

 :boom: To run the playbook with your vault, you'll be required to give Ansible your password.
 Do so by creating a file named *mypassword* and put the password in the file.
 You can do so by running below command in your terminal:
 ```